What is an environmental footprint?

 Summary

-The environmental footprint is a vital indicator measuring the impact of human activities on the planet.
-It assesses the consumption of natural resources and the production of waste in relation to the Earth's capacity to regenerate and absorb them.
+The environmental footprint is a vital indicator measuring the impact of human activities on the planet. it assesses the consumption of natural resources and the production of waste in relation to the earth’s capacity to regenerate and absorb them.

 Start your decarbonized future in good hands